felixmark/SalesAPI/README.md

 This is a simple C# REST API for storing sold items with POST requests and getting information about the items with GET requests.
 * Estimated effort: 4-8h
 * Approximated real effort: about 8h
+* Swagger definition in the project and available at [SwaggerHub](https://app.swaggerhub.com/apis/felixmark/SalesAPI/0.1).

 ##### Routes are: